 Global Developmental Delay

-Torticollis is a condition in where the head persistently tilts to one side, and the head is usually turned to the opposite side.
+Torticollis is a condition in which the head persistently tilts to one side, and the face is usually turned to the opposite side.
 It is also called “wry neck”.
 It can be caused by congenital muscular torticollis or it can be an acquired torticollis.
-Congenital muscular torticollis can be caused by birth trauma or intrauterine position and results in a shortening or tightness of the sternocleidomastoid muscle.
-Acquired torticollis occurs because of another problem and usually presents in previously normal children.
-There are many causes of acquired torticollis.
-Infants with torticollis have a high risk for plagiocephaly.
-If the torticollis is not treated, facial asymmetry is common.
+Congenital muscular torticollis can be caused by birth trauma or intrauterine position and results in a shortening or tightness of the sternocleidomastoid muscle which runs from the chest to the chin.